Why Do We Need to Practice the Four Mind Changings?

 These days the number of non-believers, or followers of no faith, has grown a lot.
 But if we really think about it, do these people not want to change?
 Wouldn’t most people prefer to change anger into non-anger?
 Most people do want to change their minds.
 They don’t want to remain just the way they are.
 We don’t need to turn our lives upside down or leave our jobs, but we do need to devote some time to practice.
 These days, unhappiness, desperation, anxiety, and depression reach everywhere and everyone.
 These problems do not affect only the poor.
 We can’t say that rich people don’t have these same issues.
 And when people face these problems, they often turn to drugs or alcohol to lose themselves.
 We all know that these things don’t bring benefit.
 They usually make things much worse.
 Instead, we can turn to Dharma and learn how to change our minds.

 Instead, if we set virtuous intentions, then we automatically will experience positive results.
-Changing our mind can impact our daily life in this present life.
+Changing our minds can impact our daily life in this present life.
 If we want to live a happy daily life, then we need to change our minds and motivations.

 Now is a perfect time to begin or to re-start our commitment to self-inspection.
 Think about Khenpo’s words and spend a few minutes each morning setting your intention.
 It may help to write down a few notes to yourself: keep a journal, write a post-it note, or set a reminder on your phone.
 What is your positive intention for this morning, this day, this week?